pinapelz/blog.pinapelz.com/src/content/blog/ffxiv-gilded-araya.md

 Ok, I'm pretty sure my PC with a i7-9700K and 32GB of RAM does not cost tens of millions of yen.
 I think running Sapphire is doing a little more than just "pulling the client software and displaying model data".
 You're able to walk around the world and maps as if you were playing the game normally.
 You can interact with NPCs, dye your gear, etc.

-While I definetly don't think my PC can handle 10 000+ players on at the same time, I'm pretty sure it can handle the 8 players required for a raid.
+While I definitely don't think my PC can handle 10 000+ players on at the same time, I'm pretty sure it can handle the 8 players required for a raid.
 Its not that the hardware can't handle it, its rather that the software isn't there yet.

 <p align="center"><img width=700 src="https://files.catbox.moe/ti2bog.png" /></p>